-The MFP doctoral fellowship is designed for racial/ethnic minority individuals pursuing a doctoral degree in social work.
+The MFP doctoral fellowship is designed for individuals pursuing a doctoral degree in social work.
 Applicants must hold a social work master’s degree from a CSWE-accredited program.
 Their career goal should be to provide leadership in practice, research, teaching, and policy promulgation in government and private organizations serving underrepresented and underserved persons with or at risk for mental health and/or substance abuse disorders.

 MFP-Y — Master’s Students

-The MFP-Youth fellowship for master’s students is designed to enhance the training of full-time master’s level direct practice focused social work minority students in their final year of study in a CSWE-accredited program.
+The MFP-Youth fellowship for master’s students is designed to enhance the training of full-time master’s level direct practice focused social work students in their final year of study in a CSWE-accredited program.
 These students must identify mental health service delivery to at-risk children, adolescents, and transition age youth as the focus of their specialization and be committed to seeking employment with this target population after completing the fellowship.